 - Exchange all your currency with Dollars before leaving your country

-- Don’t sit in a taxi before finalizing the rate (They may ask higher rate later)
+- Don’t sit in a taxi before finalizing the price (They may ask higher price later)

 - Don’t give money to strange people for visa or work permit in Malaysia

 - Only deal with people for visa & work permit etc if they have an official office

 - Do not overstay in your hotel room, else you’ll get RM20 fine per hour (No Justification)

 - Double check your luggage before leaving your hotel (Hotel will not be responsible after you leave)

 The Final Expenses Summary for 12 Days in Malaysia